lilxyzw/VRCLightVolumes/Documentation/BestPractices.md

 ## Bakery Volume Rotation

-Bakery lightmapper offers high quality with Light Volumes but may not support rotation during baking in some versions.
-Upgrade to the latest Bakery (via **Bakery → Utilities → Check for Patches**) to bake with Y‑axis rotation.
+Bakery lightmapper offers high quality with Light Volumes but may not support rotation during baking in some older versions.
+Upgrade to the latest Bakery Patch (via **Bakery → Utilities → Check for Patches**) to support full rotation.
 Runtime rotation is still always supported.

 ## Fixing Bakery Light Probes